jinheeyi/Studio-project/README.md

 ## Coding
-- I decided to plan out on about my 'glitch' project and decided to make multiple of cubes, but adding the movement of a wave.
+- I wanted to plan out on about my 'glitch' project and decided to make multiple of cubes, but adding the movement of a waves.
 It's mostly similar to the artist that I chose: Velna Molnar, where it explores a lot of randomness, and playing with grids, lines and simple shapes to generate complex compositions.

 **the planning**
 ![IMG_1983](https://github.com/user-attachments/assets/3467d774-fe04-4088-95e0-0491b890f475)